VikHerr/DeepVis-PredDiff-PyTorch/README.md

 link: https://github.com/lmzintgraf/DeepVis-PredDiff

-The code is mostly adapted from original the linked git repo.
+The code is mostly adapted from the linked git repo.
-The classification function replace the used caffe framework with PyTorch
+Added classification functions that replace the caffe framework with PyTorch and a dataloader Also added option for variable stride of PDA to reduce run time

+So far:
 Tested with MobilenetV2

 For now: Only use Conditional sampling method

+TODO:
+- add howto to README file
+- add other models
+- Test with odd methods